 markdown.Link

-class pub enum Link
+type pub inline enum Link

 A type describing the kind of link something is.